mongodb/mongo-hadoop/CONFIG.md

 #####`mongo.input.split.create_input_splits`

-Defaults to `'true'`.
+Defaults to `true`.
 When set, attempts to create multiple input splits from the input collection, for parallelism.
-When set to `'false'` the entire collection will be treated as a **single** input split.
+When set to `false` the entire collection will be treated as a **single** input split.

 #####`mongo.input.split.allow_read_from_secondaries`